paragon-intelligence/agentle/README.md

 #### Knowledge Source Types

-The framework supports multiple knowledge source types:
+The framework supports multiple knowledge source types through the `StaticKnowledge` class:

-- **Documents**: PDF, DOCX, TXT, PPTX, and other document formats via `DocumentKnowledge`
+- **Documents**: PDF, DOCX, TXT, PPTX, and other document formats
-- **URLs**: Web pages and online resources via `UrlKnowledge`
+- **URLs**: Web pages and online resources
-- **Raw Text**: Direct text snippets as strings
+- **Raw Text**: Direct text snippets

-You can also provide knowledge as an array of strings, which can be either URLs or local file paths.
-The framework will attempt to determine the type automatically:
+You can also provide knowledge as an array of strings, which will be automatically converted to `StaticKnowledge` objects with no caching:

 ```python
 # Create an agent with string-based knowledge sources